UVASOMIT/shibboleth/README.md

 The middleware will look to see if the `http_shibsessionid` header or the `x-iisnode-http_shibsessionid` header is present.
 If so, the middleware passes, and moves to the next middleware.
 If not, the middleware will look for an environment variable called `SHIBBOLETHURL`.
 This URL should be the login/authentication URL without the query string.
 It will append `?target=` to the end of it, and then redirect the user to the Shibboleth authentication URL with the target set to the currently requested page.

 When it returns the headers should be present, and the middleware will pass.
-To get the authenticated user, check your headers for the apprioriate item, such as `http_uid` or `login_user`.
+To get the authenticated user, check your headers for the apprioriate item, such as `http_uid` or `logon_user`.
 This will depend on your setup.

 You can also get the user via the user helper: